-We aim to work in partnership with residents and local communities to provide a secure, clean and safe environment for you to live in.
+We work in partnership with residents and local communities to provide a secure, clean and safe environment for you to live in.
 We take all reports received regarding antisocial behaviour (ASB) seriously and will work with you to address the problems.

 Firstly, can you resolve the issue yourself?